ArthurGareginyan/my-custom-functions/readme.txt

 == Changelog ==

 = 4.44 - Oct 3, 2020 =
 * New feature: Restoring screen position after saving changes.
-No more annoying return to the top of the page after clicking the "Save" button.
+No more annoying return to the top of the page after clicking the "Save" button on the plugin settings page.
-* Maintenance: Loading of dynamic content on the settings page has been updated to more versatile.
+* Maintenance: Loading of dynamic content on the plugin settings page has been updated to more versatile.

 = 4.43 - Aug 10, 2020 =
 * Maintenance: Ensure compatibility with upcoming WordPress 5.5.